ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     HTML attribute: [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern).
 -   `mentioned-users` - is a read-only property that returns an array of strings representing the mentioned user URLs (`mention-url` property value of the user mapping element) in the current state of the editor.
--   `validity` - is a readonly object of boolean values that represents the validity state that the `@mention` configuration can be.
+-   `validity` - is a read-only object of boolean values that represents the validity state that the `@mention` configuration can be.
 The object type is `RichTextMentionValidity`.
-The validation is especially for mapping the user details that is provided via the `nimble-mapping-mention-user`.
-For example, if the client application provide the duplicate `mention-url` values that stores the user ID, it will be an issue in scenarios when parsing the mention user from just a user ID to username.
+The validation is especially for mapping the user details that are provided via the `nimble-mapping-mention-user`.
+For example, if the client application provides the duplicate `mention-url` values that store the user ID, it will be an issue in scenarios when parsing the mentioned user from just a user ID to a username.
 Similar to [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState)

 _Events_

--   `mention-update` - This event fires when the `@` character added to the editor and for every character input after `@`.
+-   `mention-update` - This event fires when the `@` character is added to the editor and for every character input after `@`.
     This fires with the `eventData` containing the current text that is added after the `@` character and before the current position of the text cursor.